Jason Chee: Table tennis career

 Chee started playing table tennis at the age of 5, eventually representing his primary school in the sport.

 In June 2013, Chee began playing para table tennis while equipped with prosthetic fingers; his efforts were supported by the Singapore Disability Sports Council.
 He formerly played table tennis with his left hand, but since his left arm had been amputated, he had to learn to play para table tennis with his right hand.

 In September 2013, Chee won two gold medals in para table tennis at Singapore's 8th National Disability League for para table tennis.

 At the January 2014 ASEAN Para Games, Chee debuted for the Singapore national team by teaming with Darren Chua to win the bronze medal for the men's team Class 3 para table tennis event.
 At the same Games, Chee also won a silver in the men's individual Class 2 para table tennis event.
 Chee has been coached by Chia Chong Boon.

 At the ITTF 3rd Taichung Table Tennis Open for the Disabled in August 2015, Chee won a bronze for the men's singles Class 2 event.

 In December 2015 at the 2015 ASEAN Para Games, Chee helped Singapore win their first gold medal for para table tennis at the ASEAN Para Games by winning both his singles matches and his doubles match with team-mate Aaron Yeo.
 As a result, Singapore overcame Thailand 3–1 in the men's team Class 1–2 contest for the gold.

 In April 2017, Chee began to lose vision in his right eye due to a tumour.
 In May 2017, he was diagnosed with choroidal melanoma, a form of eye cancer.
 It was found that the cancer had not spread beyond his right eye, and that month Chee underwent successful surgery to remove his right eye; he was fully discharged from hospitalization in June 2017.
 The loss of his right eye affected Chee's depth perception, affecting his playing of para table tennis.

 In September 2017, Chee won a gold medal in the men's individual Class 2 para table tennis event during the 2017 ASEAN Para Games.
 At the same Games, Chee also won a bronze in the men's team Class 1–3 para table tennis event (compared to Class 1–2 in the previous Games, Class 1–3 can feature less impaired para-athletes).
+For his achievements, Chee was chosen as The Straits Times' Athlete of the Year for 2017.

 Chee also told of his target to graduate with a degree in mathematics in 2019/20.
 To this end, Chee decided to take a break from the competitive sports to concentrate on his studies at the Singapore University of Social Sciences.
 Hence, Chee gave up the opportunity defending his title in the 2020 ASEAN Para Games.